sobit/sobit.github.io/_posts/2016-07-08-amazon-software-engineer-interview.md

 comments:    true
 title:       Amazon software engineer interview
 description: >
     Personal experience on being hired as a software development engineer at Amazon.
-Detailed interview process and preparation tips.
+Detailed interview process, preparation tips, and more.
 ---

 ![Amazon - We Pioneer](/assets/amazon-we-pioneer.jpg)